LearnersGuild/curriculum-app/modules/Migrations-Snapshot--Goal-447/README.md

 - Can describe what a SQL migration is
 - Can describe why we need SQL migrations
-- Can take an existing SQL schema, and convert them into migrations
+- Can take an existing SQL schema, and convert it into migrations
 - Can create automated scripts to `reset`, `migrate`, and `seed` a SQL database

 ## Description